-An increase of 2°C may well adversely affect some species currently being farmed in Scotland as the thermal optima for the animals physiology may be exceeded for long periods of time during the summer months.
-Aquaculture of species such as Atlantic cod and Atlantic halibut may not be possible in the south of the country or be limited to areas of deep-water up-welling where the water is cooler than normal.
-Salmonid species are more tolerant of higher temperatures (Reddin et al., 2006, Cano & Nicieza, 2006; Tackle et al., 2006; Goniea et al., 2006; Galbreath et al 2006; and Larsson & Berglund 2006) than Atlantic cod (Levesque et al., 2005; Claireaux et al., 1995 and Neat & Righton, 2006) and Atlantic halibut (Hurst et al., 2005; Imsland et al., 2000; Aune et al., 1997 and Bjornsson & Tryggvadottir, 1996) but higher peak temperature in the summer months, which may well be of longer duration than present could cause issues with thermal stress and potentially make some sheltered, warmer sites unsuitable for those species during the summer months.
+An increase of 2°C may well adversely affect some species currently being farmed in Scotland as the thermal optima for the animal's physiology may be exceeded for long periods of time during the summer months.
+Aquaculture of species such as Atlantic cod and Atlantic halibut may not be possible in the south of the country or be limited to areas of deepwater up-welling where the water is cooler than normal.
+Salmonid species are more tolerant of higher temperatures (Cano and Nicieza, 2006; Galbreath et al 2006; Goniea et al., 2006; Larsson and Berglund, 2006; Reddin et al., 2006; Tackle et al., 2006) than Atlantic cod (Claireaux et al., 1995; Levesque et al., 2005; Neat and Righton, 2006) and Atlantic halibut (Bjornsson and Tryggvadottir, 1996; Aune et al., 1997; Imsland et al., 2000; Hurst et al., 2005) but higher peak temperature in the summer months, which may well be of longer duration than present could cause issues with thermal stress and potentially make some sheltered, warmer sites unsuitable for those species during the summer months.
+Increasing temperatures would also restrict the southward expansion of salmon farming development as temperatures rise above the optimum range (13-17°C).
+In the short to medium term however site suitability and availability will be the dominant factor affecting the range of salmon cultivation.

-Optimal temperatures growing large cod are generally low (approximately 7 °C) (Neat & Righton, 2006) and although rising temperatures in Scottish waters may have some benefit to the growth rates of juveniles, growth rates of adults are likely to suffer.
+Optimal temperatures for on-growing large cod are generally low (approximately 7°C; Neat and Righton, 2006) and although rising temperatures in Scottish waters may have some benefit to the growth rates of juveniles, growth rates of adults are likely to suffer.

 Growth rates of shellfish species (mussels and oysters) are dependent on temperature and the continued availability of the planktonic food supply.
-It is recognised that mussels around the UK are comprised of at least two species that are able to hybridise, and therefore, it is possible that they will be able to tolerate the expected wider temperature fluctuations.
+It is recognised that mussel populations around the UK comprise three species of Mytilus that are able to hybridise, and therefore, it is possible that they will be able to tolerate the expected wider temperature fluctuations.
 Intertidal shellfish, notably Pacific oyster (Crassostrea gigas), are currently susceptible to occasional mortality events during prolonged periods of hot weather.
 These would be likely to increase in frequency under warmer conditions.
 This species of oyster is not endemic to the UK and our current thermal regime is not optimal for spawning and natural recruitment from cultured stocks to establish wild populations.
 Under conditions of increased temperature, this may change.

-A predictive modelling study of farmed shellfish growth under temperature regimes of +1 °C and +4 °C in Northern Irish waters (Strangford Lough) as part of the SMILE (Sustainable Mariculture in Lough Ecosystems) project suggests that an increase of 1 °C in the water temperature would lead to a reduction of about 10% in mussel production and less than 2% in Pacific oyster production, and an increase of 4 °C would result in a reduction of 50% in mussel production and less than 5% in Pacific oyster production (Ferreira et al., 2007b).
+A predictive modelling study of farmed shellfish growth under temperature regimes of +1°C and +4°C in Northern Irish waters (Strangford Lough) as part of the SMILE (Sustainable Mariculture in Lough Ecosystems) project suggests that production of mussels would decrease by 10% and 50% under +1°C and +4°C scenarios respectively.
+Oysters, due to their differing physiology, were predicted to experience much less growth limitation under the same scenarios (Ferreira et al., 2008).

-Broodstock of some species (e.g. Atlantic halibut, Arctic charr) require low winter temperatures (3 months <6 °C) for egg maturation.
+Broodstock of some species (e.g. Atlantic halibut, Arctic charr) require low winter temperatures (3 months <6°C) for egg maturation.
 Production of high quality ova could require increased energy costs and capital expenditure associated with temperature control of broodstock and the availability of suitable broodstock sites may be restricted in the future.
+In fact the survival of viable populations of wild Arctic charr in the region could be threatened.